 An observer subscribes to updates using #add_observer, which also specifies the method called via notify_observers.
 The default method for notify_observers is update.

 The following example demonstrates this nicely.
-A Ticker
+A Ticker,

-when run, continually receives the stock Price
+when run, continually receives the stock Price for its

-is a general observer of the
+@symbol.
+A Warner is a general observer of the

-price, and two warners are demonstrated, a WarnLow
+price, and two warners are demonstrated, a WarnLow and a

-, which print a warning if the price is below or above
+WarnHigh, which print a warning if the price is below or above

 their set limits, respectively.

-callback allows the warners to run without being
+The update callback allows the warners to run without being

 explicitly called.
-The system is set up with the Ticker
+The system is set up with the Ticker and

 several observers, and the observers do their duty without the top-level